tensorchord/pgvecto.rs/README.md

 - [Comparison with pgvector](./docs/comparison-pgvector.md)
 - [Why not a specialty vector database?](./docs/comparison-with-specialized-vectordb.md)

-For users, we recommend you to try pgvecto.rs using our pre-built docker, by running
+For users, we recommend you to try pgvecto.rs using our pre-built docker image, by running

 ```sh
 docker run --name pgvecto-rs-demo -e POSTGRES_PASSWORD=mysecretpassword -p 5432:5432 -d tensorchord/pgvecto-rs:pg16-latest